CuriousDolphin/VirtualLabs/README.md

 - `docker-compose up --build `

-the process might be very slower (around 5-7 mins) because the containers build both frontend and backend.
+the buil process might be very slower (around 5-7 mins) because the containers build both frontend and backend.

 the frontend will be exposed at http://localhost:80/ server api at http://localhost:8080/api/